RichardBradley/liquibase.github.com/quickstart.md

 <div>
 <p class="opg">
     That is all!
-You are now setup to start one of the tutorials!
+You are now set up to start one of the tutorials!
 </p>
 </div>